Kajabi Pricing - Is It Too Expensive?

 You’ll see this bundled strategy reflected in its pricing.
 Instead of charging separately for each feature, Kajabi packages everything at premium rates.

-This approach explains why even Kajabi's lowest plan starts at $89/month, while many competitors begin at around $39.
+This approach explains why even Kajabi's lowest plan starts at $179/month, while many course builder platforms begin at around $39.
 So basically, you're buying the ability to run your entire online business from one dashboard without technical complexity.

 The pricing assumes you'll use multiple tools and value the time savings from having them pre-integrated rather than managing separate subscriptions and connections.